 Please read your Student Handbook regarding the standards and policy regarding academic accommodations.
 All students requesting accommodations must submit current documentation (within 3 years of program start) to the Coordinator of Counseling and Student Services.
 All documentation must be received by the school within 30 days after the most current evaluation.
 Students must also schedule a meeting with the Coordinator to review the documentation and the necessary accommodations.
-There are no accommodations for the clinical component of any nursing course.

 Student will not be granted accommodations in the classroom unless they have followed the procedure outlined in the student handbook.
 Students will be responsible for providing a copy of the signed, completed BHSN Accommodation Request Form to the Team Leader in each course.